|Feature Article - July 1999|

 Finally, as the story goes, the instruction to turn east on Drummond was mistakenly written as “make a U-turn at Drummond”, so people started going to the southwest corner of Drummond and China Lake, and someone built the Midway shopping center there to accommodate them.

 Granted this is a silly, absurd analogy--but it has to be.
-It has to be analogous to the silly, absurd theory of evolution.
+It has to be silly to be analogous to the silly, absurd theory of evolution.

 Even though everyone believes this story, we decide to investigate it.
 Did business really develop in Ridgecrest that way?
 How can we tell?
 If it is true that business really developed as the result of mistakes in directions, the way to confirm or deny it would be to find the original directions.
 Did a right turn become a left turn to send traffic to K-Mart?
 Did a right turn become a U-turn to send traffic to the Midway shopping center?